PelionIoT/nanostack-border-router/README.md

 To use a different interface, change the setting of `target.default-network-interface-type` in `mbed_app.json` to point to a different interface type, or add an overriding definition of `NetworkInterface::get_default_instance` to the application - this overrides any default supplied by the target board.

 To use Wi-Fi or other more complex EMAC drivers, necessary configuration parameters must be supplied, either using `mbed_app.json` or configuration in the `NetworkInterface::get_default_instance` override.
 Also, the driver must follow the guidelines of `EMACInterface` - the border router does not call the `EMACInterface`'s `connect` method, so the driver must work with only a `powerup` call to the `EMAC`.

+#### Note on CELL backhaul

+When `backhaul_driver` is set to `CELL`, the border router will use the target's default cellular device, as supplied by `CellularInterface::get_default_instance`.
+Cellular device must support IPv6 PPP connection mode.
+Board must supply the default Mbed OS cellular device or there must be an external cellular device that is configured to provide default cellular device to Mbed OS.

 ### Switching the RF shield